Nasiruddin Mahmud (eldest son of Iltutmish): History

-In 1228, Nasiruddin attacked and killed Raja Prithu, a ruler in Kamarupa (reigned: 1185–1228).
+In 1228, Nasiruddin attacked and killed Raja Prithu (r.
+1185–1228), a ruler in Kamarupa.
 He subsequently attacked Tibet however he had to retreat back to Bengal due to cold weather and snow as many of his soldiers had died of hypothermia.

 After ruling for one and a half years, Nasiruddin died in 1229.
 His tomb is now called Sultan Ghari, which is the oldest Islamic mausoleum of India.
 This area is now a part of Qutb Minar complex.
 This complex also houses the tombs of Ruknuddin Firuz and Muiz ud din Bahram.